-The Foundation for Economies Worldwide Is Small Business
+Foundation for Economies Worldwide = Small Business

-Examining SME Public Policy
+SME Public Policy

 The importance of “think small first” is essential in developing public policy and regulation.
 The European Commission emphasized this principle in its 2008 Small Business Act, which called on policy-makers to take into account the needs and interests of SMEs from the earliest moment in policy formulation.
 This includes an SME Test, which involves consultation with SMEs and SME representative organizations, measurement of the impact on SMEs (cost-benefit analysis) and an assessment of alternative mechanisms and mitigating measures, if appropriate.